 – How do you like my answer, old-born?!
 Do you enjoy it?!

-I woke up to coldness and a pungent pain in my palms burned by the sword.
+I woke up to coldness.
+A pungent pain in my palms burned by the sword.
 The dragon was not around, just a few pulled out rocks and traces of blood on the snow remained.
 He flew away, and I was left lying alone on the snowy mountainside.

 Elia looked at her companions inquiringly: